openpreserve/odf-validator/docs/VALIDATION.md

 An OpenDocument Package manifest SHALL NOT contain a file entry for itself.

-The file shall not contain <manifest:file-entry> elements whose manifest:full-path attribute value references the “META-INF/manifest.xml” file itself or the “mimetype” file.
+The file SHALL NOT contain <manifest:file-entry> elements whose manifest:full-path attribute value references the “META-INF/manifest.xml” file itself or the “mimetype” file.

 See [Section 3.2 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_2_Manifest).